Skip to Content

 3. Be awestruck by the Pantheon

 As you step into Rome’s ancient Pantheon you will be immediately awestruck.
-This marvel of ancient Rome dates back to AD 126 and has somehow managed to stay standing in the heart of Rome!
-Try to visit in the early morning (before your matches) to witness the sunlight slowly enter the opening of the dome, casting a magical light into the heart of this ancient wander.
+This marvel of ancient Rome dates back to AD 126 and has somehow managed to stay standing in the heart of Rome.
+Try to visit in the early morning before the matches to witness the sunlight slowly enter the opening of the dome, casting a magical light into the heart of this ancient wander.

 4. Throw a coin in the Trevi Fountain